rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 This analysis will roughly be divided into three sections.
 The first section will deal with match wins and tournament advancements, the second section will deal with the offensive side of the game, and the third section will deal with the defensive side of the game.

-Throughout much of the below analysis, I subsetted my visualizations to include only players who for any year, were ranked in the top 5 players.
+Throughout much of the below analysis, I subsetted my visualizations to include only players who for any year, were ranked in the top 5 players, by yearly avearge ranking.
 This was done to make the trends in the data easier to see, and also for direct comparison between the great players and the next tier down of really good, but not consistent players.
 As you'll see in the line graph belows, for players with an average ranking at or above the top 5 in the world in consectutive years, there are lines drawn between their data points.
 On the contray, for players who sparacticaly were ranked in the top 5 players in the world, their statistics are just represented as singulary data points.

 ### Match Wins and Tournament Advancement

+(CHANGE WORDING A BIT SINCE REORGANIZED)

+#### Percentage of Matches Won

 In this section of my analysis, I'll be looking at overall trends among players, both in terms of the percentage of matches won for an entire year, and the average percentage of rounds a player advances through a tournament.